Rowland Molony

 Rowland Molony (born 1946) is a British poet and novelist.

 Life

 Molony graduated from St John's Catholic Comprehensive School Gravesend, Kent, in 1962, and joined the RAF.
 He spent several years in Bulawayo, Zimbabwe, where he married the artist Elizabeth Baxendale, and has two daughters.
 He now lives in Beer, Devon.

 He is a teacher and lecturer.
-His love for poetry and the teaching of English Literature led to him writing his first book for children, After the Death of Alice Bennett.
+His love for poetry and the teaching of English Literature led to him writing three books for children, 'Temba and the Crocodile', 'The Rain Tree' (Longman) 'After the Death of Alice Bennett' (OUP) '.